paleobiologycitationhelper/ghost-citations/rossi-2021/index.md

 [https://doi.org/10.1073/pnas.1820285116](https://doi.org/10.1073/pnas.1820285116)

 ## Explanation:
-The ghost citation likely stems from a conflation of the real 2019 PNAS article with a mistaken memory of the journal (*Nature Communications*) and a fabricated year and page number.
-While the real article does explore melanosome geometry and chemistry in great detail, it does not carry the title or citation details listed above.
+This widely used incorrect citation in academic circles likely stems from a conflation of the real 2019 PNAS article by the same exact authors with a mistaken memory of the journal (*Nature Communications*) and a fabricated year and page number.
+While the real article does explore melanosome geometry and chemistry in great detail.

 This correction helps clarify citation accuracy for researchers referencing evolutionary pigment biology and fossil melanosome work.